Kenshiro-28/MAGI/README.md

 IMAGE_GENERATION_LORA: this is the LoRA used to enhance image quality, it must be compatible with the selected model.
 Leave empty if not using a LoRA (default: None)

 IMAGE_GENERATION_SPECS: these are the general features of the images you want to generate.
-This text will be prepended to the prompt used to generate each image (default: 4K RAW photo, HDR, shot on Sony A7R V, sharp focus, deep depth of field, highly detailed, highly detailed textures, volumetric lighting)
+This text will be prepended to the prompt used to generate each image (default: 4K RAW photo, sharp focus, deep focus, highly detailed, intricate details, realistic textures, realistic proportions, volumetric lighting, cinematic color grading)

-IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate (default: lowres, blurry, out of focus, soft focus, shallow depth of field, jpeg artifacts, noisy, grainy, deformed, disfigured, bad proportions, bad anatomy, malformed body, unnatural pose, unnatural face, asymmetrical eyes, lifeless eyes, unnatural skin)
+IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate (default: lowres, blurry, out of focus, soft focus, shallow depth of field, jpeg artifacts, noisy, grainy, deformed, disfigured, bad proportions, gross proportions, bad anatomy, malformed body, poorly drawn face, asymmetrical eyes, lifeless eyes, unnatural skin, contorted)

 IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 768)